 I know it’s what Bob would want me to do.

-Susan B. Hassmiller, PhD, RN, FAAN, former senior adviser for nursing for the Robert Wood Johnson Foundation, and the director of the Future of Nursing: Campaign for Action.
+Susan B. Hassmiller, PhD, RN, FAAN, former senior adviser for nursing for the Robert Wood Johnson Foundation.